 A copy of the above materials shall be transmitted to the Commissioner.

-The Board of Trustees shall promptly meet to consider the plan so recommended.
+The Board of Trustees shall meet no later than fifteen (15) days after receipt of the president’s final retrenchment plan, to which shall be appended the advice and written recommendations of the Association and Chapter, to consider the plan so recommended.
 In accordance with the Board of Trustees’ procedures, upon the prior written request of the President of the Association and/or the Chapter President, the President of the Association and/or the Chapter President shall be granted an opportunity to address the Board.
 Thereafter, the Board may adopt a plan of retrenchment as it shall determine.
 Members of the bargaining unit may thereafter be retrenched pursuant to the plan so adopted in accordance with the provisions of this Article.
 A copy of such plan shall be given to the Commissioner, the President of the Association and the Chapter President.

+g.
+Nothing in this Section E(1) procedures for retrenchment shall be construed to in any way require the application of Article VII.

 Declining Student Enrollment

-If the President determines that retrenchment for reasons of declining student enrollment may be necessary, he/she shall so notify the Commissioner, the President of the Association and the Chapter President, every appropriate decision-making body constituted pursuant to Article VII and members of affected departments and/or program areas, and shall provide them with a preliminary proposal, which shall address the reasons for the anticipated retrenchment, the number of bargaining unit members anticipated to be retrenched and the areas proposed for retrenchment.
+If the President determines that retrenchment for reasons of declining student enrollment may be necessary, they shall so notify the Commissioner, the President of the Association and the Chapter President and shall provide them with a preliminary proposal, which shall address the reasons for the anticipated retrenchment, the number of bargaining unit members anticipated to be retrenched and the areas proposed for retrenchment.

-Accurate information, statistics and/or financial datadata related to such preliminary proposal shall be made available by the President for inspection and/or copying upon request; provided, however, that this Section shall not require the President to compile such information, statistics and/or financial data in the form requested unless already compiled in that form.
+Accurate information, statistics and/or financial data, including class enrollment data, retention and graduation data, related to such preliminary proposal shall be made available by the President for inspection and/or copying upon request; provided, however, that this Section shall not require the President to compile such information, statistics and/or financial data in the form requested unless already compiled in that form.

-The President shall provide a reasonable period of time and, whenever possible, a minimum of sixty (60) days from the issuance of the preliminary proposal, to receive advice and written recommendations from the President of the Association and/or the Chapter President.
+The President shall provide a reasonable period of time and, whenever possible, a minimum of twenty (20) days, but not more than thirty (30) days, from the issuance of the preliminary proposal, to receive advice and written recommendations from both the President of the Association and the Chapter President.

-The President of the University, the President of the Association and/or the Chapter President shallthe promptly meet and confer with respect to the preliminary proposal and their recommendations.
+The President of the University, the President of the Association and the Chapter President shall, no later than forty-five (45) days from the receipt of the preliminary proposal shall meet and confer with respect to the preliminary proposal and their recommendations.

-If, after having considered such recommendations, the President determines that retrenchment remains necessary, he/she shall recommend a final retrenchment plan, which shall state the unit or units in which retrenchment shall occur and the extent of retrenchment in each such unit.
+If, after having considered such recommendations, the President determines that retrenchment remains necessary, they shall recommend a final retrenchment plan, which shall state the department(s) and/or program area(s) in which retrenchment shall occur and the extent of retrenchment in each such department(s) and/or program area(s)unit.
 The plan shall identify, in accordance with the provisions of this Article, those members of the bargaining unit who are to be retrenched.
 A copy of the recommendations of the Association and Chapter shall accompany the recommendations of the President.
-In developing the final retrenchment plan, the President shall address the following considerations:
+In developing the final retrenchment plan, the President shall have given consideration to the following:

-the mission of the affected unit(s) and how circumstances have altered that mission;
+the mission of the affected department(s) and/or program area(s)and how circumstances have altered that mission, with specific reference to the university’s mission and strategic plan in effect at the time a retrenchment plan is developed;

-the dependence of other unit(s) of the University on the unit(s) affected, the effect on the offerings of the unit(s) affected and/or arrangements to replace offerings lost;
+the dependence of other department(s) and/or program area(s)of the University on the department(s) and/or program area(s)affected, the effect on the offerings of the department(s) and/or program area(s) affected and/or arrangements to replace offerings lost;